Parallel ensembles#

-This notebook is aimed at showing how to use the parallel and mini-batch variants of the ensembles.
+This notebook is aimed at showing how to use the parallel and mini-batch variants of the ensembles and includes:

 Examples on how to use the parallel versions.

-Example of the trade-off between runtime and accuracy when using the parallel ensembles.
+Examples of the trade-offs between runtime and accuracy when using the parallel ensembles.

 Please note that this notebook may take a while to execute as it processes hundreds of thousands of instances with ensembles of up to 100 learners.